TechieTeee/TechieTeee/README.md

   - Data Visualization
   - Data Dashboards

-✨ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses 💼 Open to New Work Opportunities
+✨ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses ✨

 <!---
 TechieTeee/TechieTeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile